 Ambulatory Surgical Center - An Ambulatory Surgical Center is an entity that operates exclusively for the purpose of furnishing outpatient surgical services to patients not requiring hospitalization and whose expected stay in the center does not exceed 24 hours.
-Please note: Free-standing surgical center facilities that are owned, staffed and operated by hospitals may file with the Pennsylvania Department of Health for an exception that allows them to be considered a part of the hospital.
-Procedures performed in these hospital-owned facilities may be considered outpatient hospital surgery, and may have different cost sharing than ambulatory surgical centers.
-Please see the Benefit Table in Chapter 4 for more information.

-Annual Enrollment Period - A set time each fall when members can change their health or drugs plans or switch to Original Medicare.
+Annual Enrollment Period - A set time each fall when members can change their health or drug plans or switch to Original Medicare.
 The Annual Enrollment Period is from October 15 until December 7.